albanobattistella/Vermanent/README.md

 ## Usage
 ### Case creation
-- You can only use alphanumeric chars, "-" and "_" to assign a name to a case.
+- You can only use alphanumeric chars, "-", and "_" to assign a name to a case.
-- When selecting the folder where the evidences to be analysed are contained, it is not necessary that the folder contains only audio files.
-Vermanent will automatically select only files of interest, even within .zip, .tar or .gz archives.
+- When selecting the folder where the evidence to be analysed is contained, it is not necessary that the folder contains only audio files.
+Vermanent will automatically select only files of interest, even within .zip, .tar, or .gz archives.

 ### Transcription